 Google and Apple have been promoting passkeys as a way to improve the security and convenience of online authentication.
 They claim that passkeys provide the strongest protection against threats like phishing, where hackers try to trick users into revealing their passwords by sending fake emails or websites.

 Google and Apple have also been integrating passkeys into their own products and services.
-For example, Google has enabled passkeys for signing in to Google accounts on browsers and devices.
-Apple has enabled passkeys for signing in to iCloud accounts on browsers and iOS devices.
+For example, Google has enabled passkeys for signing in to Google accounts on Chrome browsers and Android devices.
+Apple has enabled passkeys for signing in to iCloud accounts on Safari browsers and iOS devices.

 Alongside Apple and Google, Microsoft is also a part of the alliance.
 “This joint effort to create a safer alternative to passwords is rooted in passkeys — and starting today, you can sign up for passkeys using the “skip password when possible” prompt in your Google account”, said Google in a blog post published on October 10, 2023.